Am I Responsible for My Former Tenant’s Personal Property?

 Michigan Law: Unique Among States

 Sometimes, tenants forget to remove items that are clearly of value, such as electronics, clothes, furniture, bicycles, and more.
-Most states have laws on the books that instruct landlords to the proper procedure for dealing with abandoned items of value.
+Most states have laws that instruct landlords to the proper procedure for dealing with abandoned items of value.
 The State of Michigan, however, is an exception.
-While Michigan has clear laws intact that deal with landlord and tenant rights, the Michigan Legislature has not yet passed a statutory law that covers situations involving personal property abandoned by a tenant.
+While Michigan has clear laws intact that deal with landlord and tenant rights, the Michigan Legislature has not yet passed a statutory law that covers situations involving tenant’s personal property that has been abandoned.

 Case Law as a Guide